Continuous Improvement: It’s Not Just for Processes Anymore

 Learn.
 Improve.
 Repeat.

 Well, almost nothing.
-Amongst the vast array of products, services, and processes that make up our corporate existences, there is one facet of our organizational lives that is surprisingly devoid of this spirit of continual improvement.
-For some reason, the way we actually work together — our relationships, the way we communicate, and the way we interact — is rarely targeted for continual improvement.
+Amongst the vast array of products, services, and processes that make up our corporate existences, there is one facet of our organizational lives that is surprisingly devoid of this spirit of continuous improvement.
+For some reason, the way we actually work together — our relationships, the way we communicate, and the way we interact — is rarely targeted for continuous improvement.

 Let’s change that.

 Human beings are complex.
-And organizations of ‘n’ human beings are nth degree complex, with almost countless relationships and interdependencies.
+And organizations of ‘n’ people are nth degree complex, with almost countless relationships and interdependencies.
 It gets complicated really fast.
-Without deliberate attention, the way we communicate and the way we work together is based on presumptions and projections from our own styles and preferences.
-Misunderstandings abound and are frequently amplified.
+Without deliberate attention to the way we work together, misunderstandings abound and are frequently amplified.
+In the absence of intent and effort, the way we communicate and the way we work together ends up being based on presumptions and projections from our own styles and preferences.
+This is a disservice to ourselves, our colleagues, and sells short the potential of our organization.
+We are missing out on the opportunity to create vibrant1 vibrant: adjective – infused with energy and enthusiasm. organizations and a rich web of mutually beneficial relationships.

-Create a Group Identity: Who do we want to be together?
+Create a Group Identity: Who do we want to be?

 As I mentioned in The Year of the Strong Organization, the first step in creating a vibrant, highly functional team is to have that team agree that they want to work together.
 Take the time to verbalize your willingness and desire to work together.
 Try it!
-Say, “I want to work with you.”
+Look a colleague in the eye and say, “I want to work with you.”

 Once you are committed to working together, the next step is to decide who you want to be as a team.
 How do you want to be known?
 How do you want to be seen?

 For example, do you, as a team, want to be seen as creative?
-Aggressive?
+Caring?
+Brilliant?
 Out to change the world?
 How do you want to be seen?

 Build A Better Culture: How do we want to be together?